A60-Team3/SmartGarage/README.md

 ## Database
 ### A crude implementation of [Flyway](https://flywaydb.org/) database version control.
 Only used for database creation.
 ### Database seeding is carried out automatically on first start of the application through a DataLoader class.
-#### Vehicle model, brands and years are taken from [OpenDataSoft Free API](https://public.opendatasoft.com/explore/dataset/all-vehicles-model/information/) - approximately 24000 entries
+#### Vehicle model, brands and years are taken from [OpenDataSoft Free API](https://public.opendatasoft.com/explore/dataset/all-vehicles-model/information/) - approximately 24000 entries.
+It takes some time to load all.
 #### Only 2 employees are loaded - HR and a CLERK.
 #### Only HR can register a CLERK.
 Only a CLERK can register CUSTOMER.
 ### Rest Flow: